 - Complete 8-10 reps.

 Dips are another great compound bodyweight exercise to add to your arsenal.
 They work the chest, back, triceps, shoulders, and core.
-Maintaining proper form is key to prevent shoulder irritation.
+Maintaining proper form is key to preventing shoulder irritation.
 If you aren’t yet strong enough to do dips with parallel dip bars, you can do bodyweight dips off a weight bench with your hands behind you on the bench.

-- Lift your body up onto the dip bars so that your arms are straight and lean your body forward about 45 degrees.
+- Lift your body up onto the dip bars so that your arms are straight, and lean your body forward about 45 degrees.